 While the use of recycled shingles to create heat is an established market in Europe, concerns about pollution make this a less likely market in the U.S.

 R-Three Technologies, one innovator, developed a plan to produce interlocking asphalt bricks from recycled asphalt shingles, with an eye to cost-effective and easy to install applications such as decks, driveways, patios, pool decks, courtyards, sidewalks, and medians.
 In March 2017, however, the company announced that temporarily suspended its operations as a result of having experienced funding challenges.

 For more information about asphalt shingle recycling, visit the Asphalt Roofing Manufacturers Association's asphalt shingle recycling resource page, including their Asphalt Shingle Recycling FAQs.
-Must attend events include the Construction Materials Recycling Association's annual Asphalt Shingle Recycling Forum Program and the World of Asphalt Show and Conference.
+Must attend events include the 2019 C&D World Exhibition & Conference, held March 9-12, 2019 in Brooklyn, NY.